Beyond Teal : The Androgynous Organisation (T.A.O.)

 I’ll be using here the the yin/yang one.

-You can see this second level as the result of a “kick in the dialectical pendulum”, moving from a linear oscillation between 2 polarities to a dynamic oscillation between 4 polarities (starting from the feminine yang, the life creation force).
+You can see this second level as the result of a “kick in the dialectical pendulum”, moving from a linear oscillation between 2 polarities to a dynamic oscillation between 4 polarities (always starting from the feminine yang, the life creation energy connected to the birth process).

 • Feminine Yang = CHAOS : dynamic energy, resilience, and intuition, often leading to pioneering and creative problem-solving.
 The shadow aspect is impulsiveness and a disregard for established processes, risking instability and confusion within the team.